 We follow the CCEA Mathematics specification, studying:

-- Core 1: Pure Mathematics (non-calculator)
+- AS Unit 1: Pure Mathematics

-- Core 4: Pure Mathematics
+- A2 Unit 1: Pure Mathematics

 Studying Mathematics is necessary in life.
 It will develop problem solving skills, numeracy skills, critical thinking, logic and financial awareness.